What type of safari experience are you looking for? “I want…”

 “To see the gorillas!”

-Another wonderful option, especially for travelers who are keen primate enthusiasts or have on safari before, is Uganda, where travelers can enjoy a 11-day safari that visits Uganda’s highlights, like Queen Elizabeth National Park, Kibale Forest, and the gorillas in Bwindi.
-Travelers can see up to 9 species of primates on an 11 day safari, including active and vocal chimpanzees, which some travelers consider an even better time than sitting with the gorillas.
+Another wonderful option, especially for travelers who are keen primate enthusiasts or have on safari before, is a 12-day safari that visits Uganda’s highlights, like Queen Elizabeth National Park, Kibale Forest, and the gorillas in Bwindi.
+Travelers can see up to 9 species of primates on this safari, including active and vocal chimpanzees, which some travelers consider an even better time than sitting with the gorillas.

 “To see elephants!”